nux17/nativescript-opentok-plugin/README.md

 # Nativescript OpenTok Plugin

 This repository is a fork of https://github.com/TeamMaestro/nativescript-opentok, all credit to this repository for the wrapper and actual code.
-This plugin is just an dirty but working updated version based on the last OpenTok SDK with a working example.
+This plugin is just a dirty but working updated version based on the last OpenTok SDK with a working example.

 # Usage